 About the Program

-This Thursday, April 22 from 6 – 7 PM, join Lawndale for an engaging conversation with The Sankofa Project’s second artist, Rabéa Ballin, and Dr. Marcia Alesan Dawkins, highly acclaimed scholar and author of several groundbreaking books, including Clearly Invisible: Racial Passing and the Color of Cultural Identity and Mixed Race 3.0: Risk & Reward in the Digital Age, co-edited by Ulli K. Ryder.
+Join us on Wednesday, June 23 from 6 – 7 PM for an engaging conversation with The Sankofa Project’s winter/spring 2021 featured artist, Rabéa Ballin, and Dr. Marcia Alesan Dawkins, highly acclaimed scholar and author of several groundbreaking books, including Clearly Invisible: Racial Passing and the Color of Cultural Identity and Mixed Race 3.0: Risk & Reward in the Digital Age, co-edited by Ulli K. Ryder.

 The Sankofa Project Dialogues are presented in conjunction with commissioned artwork created for The Sankofa Project and displayed in Lawndale’s Main Street Windows.
 Each iteration of this program addresses an aspect of the United States’ historically censored or ignored narratives which reinforce the racial oppression of Black Americans.
 Hosted by The Sankofa Project’s curator, Tierney L. Malone, the dialogues explore the subject of each artwork with the artist and a prominent scholar.

-Featured image: Rabéa Ballin’s In Passing, 2020.
-The second iteration of The Sankofa Project.
+Featured image: Rabéa Ballin’s In Passing, 2020, the winter/spring 2022 iteration of The Sankofa Project.

 About the Scholar